-Action Example Action You assign a State Configuration Role to a successor state and- For the Asset Strategy family, you assign the State Configuration Role Asset Strategy Reviewers to the successor state Active .
-You clear the Require a specific user to be assigned to a state check box. -andbe assigned to a state eneck som You clear the Require a specific user to be assigned to a state check box.
+Action Example Action You assign a State Configuration Role to a successor state.
+For the Asset Strategy family, you assign the State Configuration Role Asset -and- Strategy Reviewers to the successor state Active.
+You clear the Require a specific user to -and- be assigned to a state check box.
+You clear the Require a specific user to be assigned to a state check box.
 Result Example Result Result Any Security User can transition a record to that state, assuming that the user meets the criteria defined by the predecessor state selections.
 Any Security User that meets the criteria defined by the predecessor state selections can transition an Asset Strategy record to the Active state.